octoml/octoai-cartoonizer/README.md

 So let's click on `Endpoints` at the top left of the OctoAI landing page.
 Next, click on `New endpoint` to create your very first endpoint!
 * Under `Endpoint name`, enter "clip-interrogator"
 * Under `Container Image`, enter the tag you used to upload your model to dockerhub.
-You can always use the one we build for the tutorial, under ["tmoreau89octo/cartoonizer-clip-interrogator:v0.1.0"](https://hub.docker.com/layers/tmoreau89octo/cartoonizer-clip-interrogator/v0.1.0/images/sha256-f9b5e650856d1020013fcebae02d65dfba4bb2825d5507d37d85e7ccd3f5dc35?context=repo).
+You can always use the one we build for the tutorial: ["tmoreau89octo/cartoonizer-clip-interrogator:v0.1.0"](https://hub.docker.com/layers/tmoreau89octo/cartoonizer-clip-interrogator/v0.1.0/images/sha256-f9b5e650856d1020013fcebae02d65dfba4bb2825d5507d37d85e7ccd3f5dc35?context=repo).
 * Under `Container Port`, we're going to use port "8000".
 * Keep the `Registry Credential` unchanged ("Public").
 * Keep the `Health check path` unchanged ("/healthcheck").
 * Turn on the `Enable public access` toggle switch.
 * No need to specify secrets.
-* Under `Select Hardware` click on the `Small 16GB` instance that is equipped with an T4 GPU.
+* Under `Select Hardware` click on the "Small 16GB: instance that is equipped with an T4 GPU.
-* Set `Min Replicas` to 1, and `Max Replicas` to 1 for this experiment.
+* Set `Min Replicas` to "1", and `Max Replicas` to "1" for this experiment.
 * Leave the timeout as is.

 ![octoai](assets/octoai.png)